meyers-academic/seismic_radiometer/README.md

 * Currently, we have included the locations for the homestake seismometer array in `dict` format in `seispy/station/station.py`.
 The specifications are units of meters, where the first value is EW, second value is NS, and third value is either depth (if coords=='depth', which is standard), or elevation (if coords=='utc').
 Units are in meters.
 Accessing these are fairly straightforward, and examples are shown in the notebooks.

+* Things like "fetch data" are currently only built for the Homestake array, and are written to fetch data from their location on a supercomputing cluster.
+I hope to update this in the near future to fetch stations from IRIS, for example.

+* Plotting 3D maps requires matplotlib's `basemap`, which can sometimes be painful to install.
+I have also had issues pointing to it in my python installation (there may be residual evidence of this in the notebooks that you need to comment out).
+Please reach out if you have issues.
+It may be worthwhile to explore plotting with different projections that maybe don't require `basemap`.

 ## FAQs: